zamirMoniegos/zamirMoniegos/README.md

 # Hello, I'm Zamir Moniegos! 🚀

 ## About Me
-I am Zamir Moniegos, a passionate coder with a knack for database management.
-I enjoy unraveling complex problems and creating elegant solutions.
-My journey in technology began with the BS Information Technology program, and I've been on a continuous learning adventure ever since.
+I'm Zamir Moniegos, a dedicated coder with a talent for database administration.
+I appreciate solving complex problems and coming up with elegant solutions.
+My technological career began with the BS Information Technology program, and I've been on a never-ending learning trip ever since.
 ## Education
 - **BS Information Technology**
   - New Era University